telerik/blazor-docs/components/dropdownlist/data-bind.md

 1. populate its `Data` property with the collection of items you want in the dropdown
 1. set the `TextField` and `ValueField` properties to point to the corresponding names of the model
 1. set the `Value` property to the intial value of the model.
-If not set, it will be populated with the first item in the data source.

 >caption Data binding a DropDownList to a model